curiousest/curiousest.github.io/_drafts/tabum/no-worthy-human.md

 That didn't sit right.
 A fundamental problem remained - either we exist forever or we don't.
 Both seem like bad options.

 Every couple years when I was alone in bed at night with my thoughts, that insidious thought would find a way to channel itself.
 Every time it truly landed, permeated every part of my being, I would scream and thrash until it stopped.
-There is no pain worse than that thought.
+There is no pain worse than that thought - either we exist forever or we don't, there is no purpose to life.

 Eventually I had the thought experiment, "Wouldn't the most powerful being in existence feel that way?
-Wouldn't they feel that way all the time?"
+Wouldn't they feel that way all the time?
+Surely they would not want to continue existing."

 In my early teens, I read "The Last Question" by Isaac Asimov, and although great, I felt like there was a story left to tell.
 He didn't explore what it felt like to be all-powerful and all-knowing.
 I was pretty sure those two things together would bring that excruciating pain, but with no opportunity for relief.
 The story floated in my head for two decades.